 Get to know some of Penticton’s hot spots and fun destinations before your extended family and friends come and visit you in the beautiful Okanagan!
-Thompson Crocker has listed a few places and things that are good to know about the city, before and after you move.
+Team Thompson Real Estate Group has listed a few places and things that are good to know about the city, before and after you move.

 Moving and relocating to a new city can bring forward a lot of challenges, including choosing where to send your kids to school.
 We’ve included a link to the School Districts website, so you can easily find Penticton elementary and secondary schools.
 We’ve also included a link to the Penticton Daycare society for the little scholars in your life.